d3bes/alexapps_eCommerce_Assignment/README.md

 2. Update the connection string in `appsettings.json` to point to your SQL Server instance.

-3. Run the migrations to set up the database:
+3. Run the migrations on `src/project.EF/Migrations` to set up the database:

    ```bash
    dotnet ef database update